akbaralinabiev/Clima-Weather-App/README.md

 ## Overview

-Clima Weather App is a Flutter-based mobile application that provides weather information for various locations.
+Clima Weather App is a Flutter-based mobile application that provides weather information for your location.
 It utilizes open APIs to fetch real-time weather data and offers a user-friendly interface for users to check the current weather conditions.

 ## Features

-- **Real-time Weather Data:** Get up-to-date weather information for different cities.
 - **Location-based Weather:** Automatically fetch weather data based on the user's location.
 - **Detailed Weather Information:** View details like temperature, condition, and more.
 - **User-friendly Interface:** Clean and intuitive design for a seamless user experience.